openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 For _Secure tunneling_ with a Secure IP Interface (or a router in tunneling mode), more parameters are required.
 A unique device authentication key, and a specific tunnel identifier and password need to be available.

-- All information can be looked up in ETS and provided separately: `tunnelDeviceAuthentication`, `tunnelUserPassword`. `tunnelUserId` is a number which is not directly visible in ETS, but can be looked up in keyring export or deduced (typically 2 for the first tunnel of a device, 3 for the second one, ...). `tunnelUserPasswort` is set in ETS in the properties of the tunnel (below the IP interface you will see the different tunnels listed) denoted as "Password". `tunnelDeviceAuthentication` is set in the properties of the IP interface itself, check for a tab "IP" and a description "Authentication Code".
+- All information can be looked up in ETS and provided separately: `tunnelDeviceAuthentication`, `tunnelUserPassword`. `tunnelUserId` is a number that is not directly visible in ETS, but can be looked up in keyring export or deduced (typically 2 for the first tunnel of a device, 3 for the second one, ...). `tunnelUserPasswort` is set in ETS in the properties of the tunnel (below the IP interface, you will see the different tunnels listed) and denoted as "Password". `tunnelDeviceAuthentication` is set in the properties of the IP interface itself; check for the tab "IP" and the description "Authentication Code".

 ### KNX Data Secure

 KNX Data Secure protects the content of messages on the KNX bus.
 In a KNX installation, both classic and secure group addresses can coexist.
-Data Secure does _not_ necessarily require a KNX Secure Router or a Secure IP Interface, but a KNX installation with newer KNX devices which support Data Secure and with **security features enabled in ETS tool**.
+Data Secure does _not_ necessarily require a KNX Secure Router or a Secure IP Interface, but a KNX installation with newer KNX devices that support Data Secure and with **security features enabled in the ETS tool**.

 > NOTE: **openHAB currently ignores messages with secure group addresses.**